JzHuai0108/point_labeler/README.md

 <pre>
 point cloud folder
 ├── velodyne/             -- directory containing ".bin" files with Velodyne point clouds.
 ├── labels/   [optional]  -- label directory, will be generated if not present.
+Each label file contains the labels for each scan in each sequence.
+Each .label file contains a uint32 label for each point in the corresponding .bin scan.
+See [laserscan.py](https://github.com/PRBonn/semantic-kitti-api/blob/master/auxiliary/laserscan.py) to see how the labels are read.
 ├── image_2/  [optional]  -- directory containing ".png" files from the color   camera.
 ├── calib.txt             -- calibration of velodyne vs. camera. needed for projection of point cloud into camera.
 └── poses.txt             -- file containing the poses of every scan.